Workout guide

 Frequently asked questions

-What role does SPM play in a strength-focused erg plan?+
+What role does SPM play in a strength-focused rowing plan?+

 Stroke rate sets the demand on each pull.
 Higher SPM targets in this program force quicker, more explosive drives — that is where power development happens.
 Lower rates appear in warm-ups and active recovery so you can reset form before the next hard block.